 Many of today’s smart devices for the home can be integrated with via Cloud-based APIs from the device vendor.
 These Cloud services maintain persistent connections to the end devices in your home.
 Whenever we can, we integrate with partners via the Cloud.

 Some of the best smart devices are currently only able to be integrated with directly over a local network, they are not persistently Cloud connected.
-In our current partner portfolio, local devices include TP-Link, Belkin Wemo, and (in some cases) Philips Hue.
+In our current partner portfolio, local devices currently include only Belkin Wemo devices.

 For Yonomi to be capable of reaching your local devices, our app runs in the background on one or more of your mobile devices (like your phone or tablet) — and relays messages to the local devices.
 We refer to this concept as the “virtual gateway”.
 While this enables Yonomi to talk to more great devices, the virtual gateway can only be successful if your mobile device is powered on and joined to the same Wifi network as your local devices.